usgs/water-fcpg-tools/source/index.rst

 Dependencies
 ============

-Dependencies for this work are largely taken care of via the anaconda environment specified by the yml file; however, the tools do rely on [TauDEM 5.3.8](https://github.com/dtarb/TauDEM/tree/v5.3.8), which needs to be installed and visible to your conda environment.
+Dependencies for this work are largely taken care of via the anaconda environment specified by the yml file; however, the tools do rely on `TauDEM 5.3.8 <https://github.com/dtarb/TauDEM/tree/v5.3.8>`_, which needs to be installed and visible to your conda environment.

 .. toctree::
    :maxdepth: 2